Frequently Asked Questions (FAQ):

 8) If the system is bypassed can I pass an emissions test?

 The short answer is usually yes.
-After installing the bypass kit and clearing everything the secondary air injection system's emission monitor will just show that the system is ready.
+When a V36 or V54 kit is installed and all the codes are cleared the secondary air injection system's emission monitor will just show that the system is ready but not complete.
 It will never show complete because it is being tricked into not running.

 We do however only sell these for off-road or exempt vehicle use so we leave the decision to use our product completely up to the customer.